wsu212/OsakaNavi-PrivacyPolicy/README.md

 ## 6. Children’s Privacy

-* OsakaNavi is not intended for children under 13.
-We do not knowingly collect personal information from children.
+* OsakaNavi is available for users of all ages.
+While we do not specifically target children, we do not knowingly collect personal information from users without parental consent.

 ## 7. Changes to This Policy